gurdiga/website-photo-gallery-widget/index.md

 ### Advanced: Custom URL loader function

-You can also define a custom function that returns the image URLs.
+You can also define a custom function that returns the image and video URLs.

 ```html
 <a gallery="customLoaderFunction:loadUrls" href="#">Gallery</a>